 We are all story tellers, wrapped up in the narrative of our lives.
-When you call your friend and talk about some crazy event that happened to you, or when you catch up with your partner after a long day at work, you are telling stories.
+When you call your friend and talk about some crazy event that happened to you, or when you catch up with your partner or friend after a long day at work, you are telling stories.

 The only real difference is how writers do what people do every day.

 I have lots of things in various stages of completion, or remembering that Leonardo DaVinci said “Art is never finished, only abandoned,” I should say I have a lot of writing in various stages of abandonment.